zhw1nq/cs2-rockthevote/README.md

 # Features
 - Reads from a custom maplist
 - RTV Command (Using !rtv in chat, or with Panorama system that is built into CS2 [F1 = Yes, F2 = No])
+- End of Map Vote.
+Supports map cooldown, map extension option.
 - Nominate command (nominate a map to appear in the map vote).
 Partial name matching, and conflicting map name resolution (surf_beginner, surf_beginner2).
+Limit 1 per player.
 - Supports workshop maps, and custom map names.
 E.g. "surf_beginner (T1, Staged)"
 - Nextmap command.
 Prints the next map to chat.
-- Translated
+- Translated (Google Translate, ymmv)
 - Extend command. !extend 10 extends map by 10 minutes (flag restricted)
 - Vote Extend command. !ve/!votextend starts a vote to extend the current map (flag restricted)